OnTitansShoulder/ontitansshoulder.github.io/_posts/notes/2018-08-05-docker_notes.markdown

 **Build cache** is only used from images that have a **local parent chain**.
 - this means that these images were created by previous builds or the whole chain of images was loaded with `docker load`.
 - images specified with `docker build --cache-from <image>` do not need to have a parent chain and may be pulled from other registries.
+- once a layer is invalidated by the cache, all subsequent instructions generate new layers

 Starting with version _18.09_, Docker supports a new backend for executing your builds, the `BuildKit` which can be enabled by setting an environment variable `DOCKER_BUILDKIT=1` before building an image.
 The BuildKit backend provides many benefits compared to the old implementation.